-HOUSTON, Nov.
-24, 2015 /PRNewswire/ -- Main Street Capital Corporation (NYSE: MAIN) ("Main Street") announced the amendment of its five-year credit facility (the "Credit Facility").
-The recently closed amendment provides several benefits to Main Street, including (i) a reduced interest rate on borrowings to the applicable LIBOR rate plus 1.875% so long as Main Street maintains an investment grade rating and satisfies certain agreed upon excess collateral and leverage requirements, (ii) an extension of the final maturity by one year to September 2020, with the facility available on a fully revolving basis for the entire term, and (iii) a significant increase in the amount of unsecured debt Main Street is permitted to incur, providing Main Street additional financial flexibility in its capital structure.
-The amended Credit Facility includes the participation of fourteen banks with total commitments of $555.0 million and an accordion feature that allows for an increase in total commitments of up to $750.0 million from new and existing lenders on the same terms and conditions as the existing commitments.
-In addition to the extended maturity, Main Street continues to maintain two, one-year extension options under the amended Credit Facility which could extend the final maturity of the facility for up to two additional years.
+HOUSTON, June 6, 2018 /PRNewswire/ -- Main Street Capital Corporation (NYSE: MAIN) ("Main Street") is pleased to announce the amendment of its revolving credit facility (the "Credit Facility").
+The recently closed amendment provides an extension of the final maturity by more than two years to September 2023.
+The total commitments of the Credit Facility increased from $585.0 million to $655.0 million while maintaining an expanded accordion feature that allows for an increase up to $800.0 million of total commitments from new and existing lenders on the same terms and conditions as the existing commitments.
+The interest rate for outstanding borrowings under the Credit Facility remains unchanged at the applicable LIBOR rate plus 1.875% so long as Main Street satisfies certain agreed upon excess collateral and leverage requirements.
+In addition to the extended maturity and increased commitments, Main Street continues to maintain two, one-year extension options under the amended Credit Facility which could extend the final maturity of the Credit Facility for up to two additional years, subject to certain conditions, including lender approval.

 SOURCE Main Street Capital Corporation